ydrive/EasySynth/README.md

 You can skip this step if you don't need semantic rendering.

-The first step is to define the semantic classes you will use.
-You can modify them at any point.
+The first step is to define the needed semantic classes, which you can modify at any point.
 To open the semantic classes editor, click the `Manage Semantic Classes` button.
 All modifications execute immediately.
 To close the editor, click the `Done` button.

 This editor allows you to:
 - Add a new semantic class